What is the Role of a Temporary Staffing Agency?

 This could also equate to a seasonal role or the need to backfill an employee for a set amount of time that is out on leave.
 Sometimes businesses bring in temporary talent solely for their expertise and assistance on a project, but they may not necessarily need them full-time.

 In some cases, organizations will hire temporary workers on what’s called a temp-to-hire basis.
 This means that there may be the possibility for the temporary role to become a full-time job should performance criteria be met.
 For job seekers who aren’t ready to jump in head first, this is a great way to get to know a company in advance.
 Additionally, staffing agencies may offer direct hire services whereby a client company outsources the hiring process directly to the staffing company.
+Outsourcing the hiring process can speed or expedite the process and often greatly reduce the real costs associated with the hiring and recruiting process.

 There are many different types of staffing agencies, and they are typically aligned with specific lines of business.
 SURESTAFF has more than twenty years of experience in the staffing industry and specializes in recruitment for warehouse, logistics, and skilled trades.
 The agency offers temporary, temp-to-hire, and direct hire placements in a number of different settings.